 We’ve been so numbed by endless ‘progress’ that we assume only things as complex as computers and jet bombers qualify as technology.
 As if paper, ink, wheels, clocks, and aspirin pills weren’t tech, just things that exist, like trees and rivers.
 As if steel saucepans with copper bottoms and fleece vests spun from recycled plastic grew on trees, ripe for the picking.

-The false divide of ‘hi-tech’ and ‘low-tech’ is a bad illusion., we need to see through.
+The false divide of ‘hi-tech’ and ‘low-tech’ is a bad illusion that we need to see through.
 Try lighting a fire without matches, realise that even so-called primitive tech takes skill and knowledge.
 Try making a fishhook, a shoe, or a simple tool, realise how much has been lost in the rush towards hyper-specialised consumerism.

 Tech isn’t just what we consume, it’s what we can learn to do.
 That’s the point.
 And all science is, at its core, technological, whether we understand this or not.
 A lot of what the #geekproblem thinks as social is just as much technology, as the hard blinded modernism they tend to worship, the cults are as much a problem as a “solution”.
-Our social structures that we use to shape the world our geeks tend to “blindly” worship is technology too.
+The social structures that we use to shape the world our geeks tend to “blindly” worship is technology, too.

 Many years ago, I wrote on my website sidebar: “A river that needs crossing—political and tech blogs: On the political side, there is arrogance and ignorance; on the geek side, there is naivety and over-complexity.”
 Decades later, we still to often find ourselves standing on opposite shores of this river, struggling to bridge the understanding gap between human-centric communities and the techno-centric mindset of the “geek class.”
 This divide is a core challenge for anyone invested in building a better, decentralised #openweb.